Why Are Some Grow Lights Purple? 3 Key Reasons Why We Think You Should Avoid Them

 Why Are Grow Lights Purple?
 A Brief History

 It wasn’t until 1994 that Shuji Nakamura used Gallium Nitride to make the world’s first blue LED.
-By combining red, green, AND blue we were able to generate a LED light that looks white to our human eyes (see the RGB diagram above).
+By combining red, green, and blue, we were able to generate a LED light that looks white to our human eyes (see the RGB diagram above).

 Philips was the first company to produce LEDs with the Edison screw fitting in 2009, which means that even if you had the oldest LED screw light in the world, it’s not even 15 years old!

-Reason 1 – The Economics Of Purple Grow Lights Don’t Make Sense For At Home Growers
+Reason 1 – The Economics of Purple Grow Lights Don’t Make Sense for At-Home Growers

 Early manufacturers of LED grow lights recognized that they could essentially ‘construct’ any light recipe they wanted using specific combinations of LEDs, and given that 1) they didn’t know as much about plant health as we do today, and 2) LEDs were expensive and not that efficient at the time, they opted to leave out all of the 'non-essential' frequencies of light and focus on delivering only those frequencies that were absolutely critical to plant growth.
 And hey – we get it.
 Once upon a time, this was a very sensible approach.

 A typical 10-30W grow light for indoor plants is going to cost less than $20 a year in electricity.
-The savings associated with leaving out the 'non-core' light frequencies is therefore only a dollar or two per year in terms of electricity cost savings.
+The savings associated with leaving out the 'non-core' light frequencies are therefore only a dollar or two per year in terms of electricity cost savings.

-Now, don’t get us wrong – we’re all up for being energy efficient, and if you were going to fill an entire warehouse with grow lights and run a vertical farming operation then sure – purple grow lights might make more sense.
+Now, don’t get us wrong – we’re all for being energy efficient, and if you were going to fill an entire warehouse with grow lights and run a vertical farming operation then sure – purple grow lights might make more sense.
 But given the other disadvantages of purple lights (see below) we think this historical efficiency argument just doesn’t have the weight it once did.

-Reason 2 – Red and Blue Frequencies Are Not The Only Ones That Are Important For Plant Health
+Reason 2 – Red and Blue Frequencies Are Not the Only Ones That Are Important for Plant Health

 Source: Samsung

-• The McCree Curve,
+• The McCree Curve

-• The idea that PAR is only 400-700nm and frequencies outside this range don’t matter to plants.
+• The idea that PAR is only 400-700nm and frequencies outside this range don’t matter to plants

-The problem is that when McCree et al did their work on how plants respond to light, they only had access to light filters, analog equipment, and were only able to assess plants’ response to light one color at a time.
+The problem is that when McCree et al did their work on how plants respond to light, they only had access to light filters and analog equipment, and were only able to assess plants’ response to light one color at a time.
 They did not consider how these light frequencies work together and complement each other, nor did they have access to the sophisticated measuring equipment that we have today.
 As a result, a lot of this ‘foundational’ grow light knowledge is now in the process of being proven wrong.

-• UVA / UVB (less than 400nm) – impacts essential oils, taste, and flavor
+• UVA / UVB (less than 400nm) impacts essential oils, taste, and flavor

 To purchase a blue/red (purple) grow light means you are ignoring the last 20 years of research and science on how plants respond to light.
 We just don’t think that ignoring science is a smart thing to do.
-Since we are believers in science, and using it to our advantage, you will only find FULL spectrum grow lights for sale in our store.
+Since we are believers in science and using it to our advantage, you will only find FULL spectrum grow lights for sale in our store.

-The charts below compare plant yield under 'narrow' (i.e. only red and blue) vs 'full spectrum' lighting scenarios.
+The charts below compare plant yield under 'narrow' (i.e., only red and blue) vs. 'full spectrum' lighting scenarios.

-Reason 3 – Purple Grow Lights Are Just Not That Pleasant To Live With
+Reason 3 – Purple Grow Lights Are Just Not That Pleasant to Live With

 The first ever ‘beta’ test we performed at Urban Leaf involved setting up a group of about 12 people with a very basic Kratky hydroponic setup and a grow light.
 We split the group in two – half had white lights and the others purple.
 Although the purple light users thought they were ‘cool’ at first, the novelty quickly wore off.
 By the end of our trial, most of the purple grow light users had either found a way to cover their units with a cloth to shade the light, or they’d relocated them to a cupboard or wardrobe.